-The purpose of this document is to provide an overview of the core competencies the UF MDP Program seeks to foster in students enrolled in the program.
-The development of this document drew on a number of sources, feedback and suggestions provided by students, alumni and visiting practitioners as described below.
-Additions, suggestions and recommendations will be utilized to update and improve the document over time.
+The purpose of this section is to provide an overview of the core competencies that the UF MDP Program seeks to foster in students enrolled in the program.
+The development of this section drew on a number of sources, feedback and suggestions provided by students, alumni and visiting practitioners as described below.
+Additions, suggestions and recommendations will be utilized to update and improve this document over time.